wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 }
 {% endhighlight %}

-A little bit of this and that is going on here: we're also keeping a strong reference to the Squirrel object representing newly created closure, adding a readable name to it for debugging purposes etc. But the general idea should be more or less clear.
+A little bit of this and that is going on here: we're also keeping a strong reference to the Squirrel object representing the newly created closure, adding a readable name to it for debugging purposes etc. But the general idea should be more or less clear.
 We've bound an Objective-C block to Squirrel and it is callable from inside the Squirrel scripts.

 ## Now what?

 We can bind simple functions using the API we've created.
-For example this is a function binding which adds two integers together:
+For example, this is a function binding which adds two integers together:
 {% highlight swift %}
 SQClosure(vm: vm, name: nil, impl: { sqvm in let vm = SquirrelVM.associated(vm: sqvm) // get SquirrelVM associated with a given HSQUIRRELVM